-Not every bride dreams of a 200-person cathedral ceremony complete with a wedding gown that could double as a duvet cover.
+Not every bride dreams of a 200-person ceremony complete with a wedding dress that could double as a duvet cover.
 In fact, courthouse weddings are rapidly becoming the norm for modern couples that simply don't crave the fuss of a larger affair.
-While planning a courthouse wedding is a cinch, determining the correct attire for the occasion is decidedly not so simple.
+While planning a city hall wedding is a cinch, determining what to wear to a courthouse wedding is not so simple.
 A voluminous ballgown is far too formal for the venue, while a pair of white jeans and a corresponding blazer seems far too casual for such a momentous moment.
-But what ensemble would work for understated courthouse I-do's?
-Read on for seven perfect outfit ideas to take you straight from the courthouse to your post-nuptial festivities.
+But what ensemble would work for an understated courthouse marriage ?
+Read on for seven perfect courthouse wedding outfit ideas to take you straight from the courthouse to your post-"I do" festivities.

 1. A Simple Skirt Suit

 Hey, if it's good enough for Carrie Bradshaw, right?
 Prim, pretty, and pared-down, the skirt suit is a sartorial standard that will appear infinitely more fashionable walking down the aisle than it might sitting in a cubicle.
-Choose a fitted, midi-length pencil skirt and a cream birdcage for vintage allure, or take on 2015's ruffled skirt trend with a design that ripples lightly at the knee.
+Choose a fitted, midi-length pencil skirt and a cream birdcage for vintage allure, or take on the ruffled skirt trend with a design that ripples lightly at the knee.

 3. A Tailored Tuxedo

 The flared frock is an innately celebratory garment whose exuberance will match that of your wedding day.
-By selecting a tea-length design in lieu of a floor-grazing frock, you can balance the informal atmosphere of a city hall wedding while still indulging in your whimsical design inclinations.
+By selecting a tea-length design in lieu of a floor-length dress, you can balance the informal atmosphere of a city hall wedding while still indulging in your whimsical design inclinations.
+(Dress: Laure de Sagazan)

 5. A Beautiful Bias-Cut Gown

-There is no law against donning a full-length gown to a courthouse wedding ceremony, but choosing a body-skimming bias-cut gown in chiffon or lace will suit the location better than a ballgown with a trailing tulle skirt.
+There is no law against donning a full-length gown to a courthouse wedding ceremony, but choosing a body-skimming bias-cut dress in chiffon or lace will suit the location better than a ball gown with a trailing tulle skirt.
 Brides who crave the elegance of a traditional wedding gown without the added formality will find their perfect fit in a floor-length, fitted silhouette.

 6. A Streamlined Jumpsuit

-If you're planning a swift jaunt to the courthouse dressed in something befitting your utilitarian spirit, look no further than the sophisticated and streamlined jumpsuit.
+If you're planning a swift jaunt to the courthouse dressed in something befitting your utilitarian spirit, look no further than the sophisticated and streamlined bridal jumpsuit.
 A gracefully draped silk jumpsuit paired with peep-toe heels and an embellished minaudiere is equal parts fashion and function for an ultra-modern bride.
 (Mara Jumpsuit, $280, Jill Jill Stuart available at BHLDN)

-Straight off the spring runways and showing no signs of slowing down for autumn is the bridal crop top trend, whose haute nature and subtly coquettish design makes the style a perfect fit for courthouse vows.
+The bridal crop top shows no signs of slowing down.
+The runways have been filled with bridal separates and this trend is the perfect way to make your courthouse wedding look more modern.
 Pair your satin or lace crop top with a billowing, pleated chiffon maxi skirt for aesthetic impact, or select a tailored mermaid style for a simpler silhouette.
+(Laure de Sagazan)